 2 Referral request format redesign

 The first version of the requesting format is based on the message flow.
-When users tap the referral button, users will get into the page with everything they need to fill out.
-After getting some feedback, I understood users might feel overwhelming and hard to focus on the content info, so I decided to separate the page info and make everything clear for users in each step.
+When users tap the referral button, users will get to the page with everything they need to fill out.
+After getting some feedback, I understood users might feel overwhelmed and hard to focus on the content info, so I decided to separate the page info and make everything clear for users in each step.

 Reflection & Future Considerations 🙇♂️

 I believe this is a significant design challenge that I learned so much during the entire design process.
-LinkedIn is my favorite professional social media platform, and I hope I can provide my effort to make people connect in a meaningful way.
+LinkedIn is my favorite professional social media platform, and I hope I can provide an effort to make people connect in a meaningful way.
 I am glad that I will be able to take advantage of empathy to solve some challenging problems for LinkedIn members, and I wish LinkedIn will continue to provide a great user experience.